michalwa/FreesoundAPI/README.md

 **JFreesound** is a Freesound API client library for Java, written in Java.

+The library ought to be released when the [Basic Functionality](https://github.com/michalwa/JFreesound/milestone/1) milestone is complete.

 ### Download
 Until **JFreesound** is released, you will have to download the source code (or clone the GitHub repository) and build it yourself with the libraries listed